spine/spine/site/site.md

       }
     });

-##Patterns
+#Routing

+Spine provides application routing based on the URL's hash fragment, for example the URL `http://example.com/#/users` has the hash fragment `/users`.
+Hash fragments can be completely arbitrary and don't trigger page reloads, maintaining page state.
+Your application can also be indexed by hash fragments using Google's [Ajax Crawling specification](http://code.google.com/web/ajaxcrawling/index.html).

+Unfortunately, Spine can't take advantage of the new HTML5 History API due to the fact that it requires every URL to have a real HTML representation.
+Although the browser won't request the new URL when you use the History API, it will be requested if the page is subsequently reloaded.
+In other words you can't make up arbitrary URLs, like you can with hash fragments; every URL passed to the API needs to exist.

+Internally Spine uses the *hashchange* event to detect changes in the URLs hash.
+This event has only been developed recently, and only available in newer browsers.
+To support antiquated browsers, you can use the excellent [jQuery hashchange plugin](http://benalman.com/projects/jquery-hashchange-plugin/), which emulates the event using iframes and other clever trickery.

+So, how to use the API?
+It's very simple, first you need to include [spine.route.js](lib/spine.route.js), which contains the module `Spine.Route`.
+Then you can start adding routes inside your controller. `Spine.Route` gives you a `routes()` function inside controllers, which you can call passing a hash of routes and callbacks.

+    var App = Spine.Controller.create({
+      init: function(){
+        this.routes({
+          "/users/:id": function(id){
+            // Activate controller or something
+            console.log("/users/", id)
+          },
+          "/users": function(any){
+            console.log("/users")
+          }
+        });
+      }
+    }).inst();

+Route parameters, are in the form of `:name`, and are passed as arguments to the associated callback.
+You can also use globs to match anything via an asterisk, like so:

+    App.routes({
+      "/pages/*glob": function(name){
+        console.log("/pages/", name);
+      }
+    });

+Routes are added in reverse order of specificity, so the most specific routes should be added first, and generic 'catch alls' should be added later.
+It's worth noting, especially if you're putting routes in the `init()` function of controllers, that routes shouldn't be added more than once.
+The examples above are fine, since the `App` controller is only ever going to be instantiated a single time.

+One alternative is to skip out controllers, and add routes directly using `Spine.Route.add()`, passing in either a hash or a single route.

+    Spine.Route.add(/\/groups(\/)?/, function(){
+      console.log('groups')
+    });

+Like you can see in the example above, routes can also be raw regexes, giving you full control over matching.

+##Initial Setup

+When the page loads initially, even if the URL has a hash fragment, the `hashchange` event won't be called.
+It'll only be called for subsequent changes.
+This means, after our application has been setup, we need to manually tell Spine that we want to run the routes & check the URL's hash.
+This can be done by invoking `Spine.Route.change()`.

+    Spine.Route.change();

+##Navigate

+Lastly, Spine gives controllers a `navigate()` function, which can be passed a fragment to change the URL's hash.
+You can also pass `navigate()` multiple arguments, which will be joined by a forward slash (`/`) to create the fragment.

+    var Users = Spine.Controller.create({
+      init: function(){
+        /* Navigate to #/users/:id */
+        this.route("/users", this.item.id);
+      }
+    });

+    Users.inst({item: User.first()});

+Using `navigate()` ensures that the URL's fragment is kept in sync with the relevant controllers.
+It's important to note that `navigate()` __won't__ trigger any events or route callbacks.

+#Patterns

 We've covered all the main options available in controllers, so let's have a look at some typical use cases.

+##The Render Pattern

-The render pattern is a really useful way of binding models and views together.
+The *render pattern* is a really useful way of binding models and views together.
 When the controller is instantiated, it adds an event listener to the relevant model, invoking a callback when the model is refreshed or changed.
 The callback will update `el`, usually by replacing its contents with a rendered template.

     var Contacts = Spine.Controller.create({
       init: function(){